solipsis-project/mizu-documentation/image_gallery_example.md

 Another feature that web galleries have is comments.
 Let's enable submissions to have comments.

-We'll create new action types: "post_comment" and "redact_comment".
+We'll create new transaction types: "post_comment" and "redact_comment".
 A comment can be redacted by the user who made it, the owner of the submission, or an admin.

 Comments can also be edited.